lter/scicomp/.github/ISSUE_TEMPLATE/onboard-template.md

 ## Starting Tasks

-- [ ] Wait for LNO onboarding meeting with group PIs to be scheduled
+- [ ] Wait for which groups were funded to be made public
-    - [ ] Attend that meeting and give short shpiel about SciComp support
 - [ ] Create infrastructure for the group
     - [ ] Create Google Group
     - [ ] Create Shared Google Drive